AutoHyper/AutoHyper/README.md

 When using option `--nusmv`, AutoHyper expects a *NuSMV system* with finite variable domains (so the system denotes a finite-state transition system).
 AutoHyper supports only a fragment of the NuSMV specification language.
 In particular, we assume that the system consists of a *single module*.
-In Section [Convert To Single Module System](#convert-to-single-module-system) we give details on how to automatically convert a system into a single-module system.
+In section [Convert To Single Module System](#convert-to-single-module-system) we give details on how to automatically convert a system into a single-module system.

 A single-module NuSMV model (as supported by AutoHyper) has the following structure: